 Management excluded BillingTree, Kontrol and Payix from its assessment of the effectiveness of our internal control over financial reporting as of December 31, 2021 because those entities were acquired in business combinations in the past year.
 BillingTree's total assets (excluding goodwill and intangible assets related to the acquisitions which are a part of the Company's existing control environment) and total revenue represented approximately 3.0% and 14.3%, respectively, of our consolidated total assets and total revenues, as of and for the year ended December 31, 2021.
-Kontrol's total assets (excluding goodwill and intangible assets related to the acquisitions which are a part of the Company's existing control environment) and total revenues, as of and 0.8%, respectively, of our consolidated total assets and total approximately 0.1% and 0.8%, respectively, of our consolidated total assets and total revenues as of and for the year ended December 31, 2021.
-Payix's total assets (excluding goodwill and intangible assets related to the acquisitions which are a part of the company's existing control environment) and total revenue represented approximately 0.9% and 0.1%, respectively, of our consolidated total assets and total revenue represented approximately 0.9% and 0.1%, respectively, of our consolidated total assets and total revenues, as of and for the year ended December 31, 2021.
+Kontrol's total assets (excluding goodwill and intangible assets related to the acquisitions which are a part of the Company's existing control environment) and total revenue represented approximately 0.1% and 0.8%, respectively, of our consolidated total assets and total revenues, as of and for the year ended December 31, 2021.
+Payix's total assets (excluding goodwill and intangible assets related to the acquisitions which are a part of the Company's existing control environment) and total revenue represented approximately 0.1% and 0.8%, respectively, of our consolidated total assets and total revenues, as of and for the year ended December 31, 2021.
 Payix's total assets (excluding goodwill and intangible assets related to the acquisitions which are a part of the Company's existing control environment) and total revenue represented approximately 0.9% and 0.1%, respectively, of our consolidated total assets and total revenues, as of and for the year ended December 31, 2021.